-The Higher Diploma programme in Hotel Administration targets students with a Higher Secondary diploma aiming to develop a career in the hotel sector.
-The programme is positioned as a good opportunity for students to prepare for employment and development in Hotel Administration and general service industries, by equipping students with a range of skills and knowledge.
-This is anticipated to support the enhancement of skills and techniques, personal qualities and attributes pertinent to a successful career in the hotel sector.
+The BA programme in Hospitality Management progresses from the early years of the Higher Diploma programme in Hotel Administration, which targets students with a Higher Secondary Education diploma aiming to develop a career in the hospitality industry.
+The programme is positioned as a good opportunity for students to prepare for employment and development in Hospitality Management and general service industries, by equipping students with a range of skills and knowledge.
+This is anticipated to support the enhancement of skills and techniques, personal qualities and attributes pertinent to a successful career in the hospitality sector.
 The aims and objectives of the programme therefore, enable students to develop their skills and increase their career prospects.

-During the evaluation meeting, the management team of the College provided an overview of the institution in general and the programme structure of the Higher Diploma in Hotel Administration.
+During the evaluation meeting, the management team of the College provided an overview of the institution in general and of the programme under evaluation in particular.
 It appears that teaching work is organised efficiently based on widely accepted ECTS-related workload standards.
 The two students interviewed were satisfied with the provision of the College.
 An effective administrative structure supports the delivery of the programme.
 Teaching staff were passionate about their subject expertise and were reflective of their teaching methods.

-There is sufficient hotel-related expertise in the team for the programme but limited research output in highly respected tourism and hospitality journals.
-It is also evident that several members of staff are tourism and hospitality academic specialists and have relevant background studies.
-Some members of the teaching team have a good insight of the hotel sector and they are involved in the industry and other related activities.
+There is sufficient hospitality expertise in the teaching team but limited research output in highly respected tourism and hospitality journals.
+It is also evident that several members of academic staff are hospitality specialists and have relevant background studies.
+Some members of the teaching team have a good insight of the hospitality sector and are professionally involved in the industry and in other related activities.
 The teaching staff were able to contribute to the preparation of module documentation and learning outcomes.

 Quality assurance has been documented from an internal point of view to a satisfactory degree.
 An internal committee meets regularly to discuss quality assurance issues and intervene when this is deemed appropriate.
-Processes for identifying academic fraud appear to be robustly documented in the College's Quality Assurance Handbook.
+Processes for identifying academic fraud appear to be robustly documented in the college's Quality Assurance Handbook.
 It appears that the practice of detecting academic fraud is less well-defined, as students are submitting their assignments via email to their tutors on an ad-hoc basis, and tutors use only open-access plagiarism software.
-The three-year Higher Diploma in Hotel Administration was primarily designed by the senior academic management team based on consultation with both internal and external stakeholders.
-Teaching members of staff are also welcomed to become involved in the process at a module delivery stage and effectively deal with any emerging issues.